stzn/TIL/SwiftConcurrency/Concurrency Optimization.md

 }
 ```

-1. Remove the code that referred to the logs variable from the CompressionState class, and add it to our ParallelCompressor Actor
+1. Remove the code that referred to the logs variable from the CompressionState class, and add it to our ParallelCompressor actor
 2. Update CompressionState to invoke compressFile on the ParallelCompressor.

 ## Actor contention